wagerr/Wagerr-FAQ/guide.md

 * iOS - [iosapp.wagerr.com](iosapp.wagerr.com)
 * Desktop - [wagerr.com](wagerr.com)

-To begin betting you will need to purchase WGR coins. <a href=buyingWGR>Read how to purchase coins here.</a>
+To begin betting you will need to purchase WGR coins.

 If you have any difficulties with downloading the software please join the Wagerr [Telegram](https://t.me/wagerrcoin) or [Discord](https://discord.com/invite/vecf8Ca) community to ask for help.

+## How can I purchase Wagerr?
+WGR can be purchased using your debit or credit card via [instaswap.io](https://instaswap.io).
+Instaswap also provides a crypto currency to WGR swap service for those that do not wish to register with one of our Cryptocurrency exchanges to purchase WGR directly.

+We keep an up to date list of exchanges that support WGR on our website [here](https://wagerr.com/en/get-wallet).

 ## Can I bet with Bitcoin or other currencies?